AmirPasalic/postgres-performance-test/Labs/README.md

 - customers 2000
 - jsonb_customers 2000

-If argument recordNumber is for example 10 000 then tables will have following nmumbers of records per
+If argument recordNumber is for example 10 000 then tables will have following numbers of records per
 table:

 - car_reservations 120000